dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/UpsertDataFromFile.md

 The `SYSCS_UTIL.UPSERT_DATA_FROM_FILE` system procedure imports data to update an existing record or create a new record in your database.
 You can choose to import all or a subset of the columns from the input data into your database using the `insertColumnList` parameter.

+This procedure has been deprecated; you can still use it in the current release, but Splice Machine strongly recommends using the more performant [SYSCS_UTIL.MERGE_DATA_FROM_FILE](sqlref_sysprocs_mergedata.html) system procedure instead.
+{: .noteIcon}

 After a successful import completes, a simple report displays, showing how many files were imported, and how many record imports succeeded or failed.